From Rebirth by Spencer Murrill. Photo by Stephanie Richardson

 Tickets include free admission to the Worlds of Puppetry Museum.

--Museum & Beer and Wine Bar open one hour before show time.
+-Museum & Beer and Wine Bar open one hour before show time and during intermission.

 Puppetry is an art form that combines literature, music, mime, dance and drama with the visual arts.
 Xperimental Puppetry Theater (XPT) is a program at the Center for Puppetry Arts (Center) that offers artists 18 and up the opportunity to explore the creative potential of the puppet theater and create original puppetry works intended for adult audiences.
 Proposed pieces must be under ten minutes, and can be in any of the myriad styles of puppetry: shadows, masks, automata, object theater, toy theater, hand puppets, rod puppets, body puppets, stop-motion and live puppet film, marionettes, etc. We also accept puppetry themed installation art for display in the bar area during the production.